 To make an appointment please contact the Archive either by telephone (01) 8883922 (from Ireland) / +353 1 8883922 (from outside Ireland) or by email firstname.lastname@example.org.

 Shipwrecks are not included in the SMR as this dataset is maintained separately by the Underwater Archaeology Unit of the National Monuments Service.

 Note: ‘Monument’ and ‘wreck’ have the meaning as defined in the National Monuments Acts 1930 to 2004.

 Reporting a Monument

 First check the Historic Environment Viewer to ascertain if the monument is already recorded.
 If not click here to access a Monument Report Form in pdf format.
 Print out and complete the form and forward it to the address supplied.
-Copyright of any information or supporting documentation supplied to the National Monuments Service as part of this form will rest with the Department of Arts, Heritage and the Gaeltacht.
+Copyright of any information or supporting documentation supplied to the National Monuments Service as part of this form will rest with the Department of Culture, Heritage and the Gaeltacht.